wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

 </div>
 ```

-**Child Template**
+#### Child template

+The child template logic is as follows:

 ```xml
 {% extends 'Base Template' %}
 {% block content %}Power Apps portals{% endblock%}
 ```

-The Child Template will generate the following output
+The child template will generate the following output:

 ```html
 <div>